 Context: Several types of local, provincial, and federal legislation, including bylaws, acts, and regulations, play an important role in supporting or influencing the CWRP process.
-A comprehensive list of Appendix F: Key Provincial and Federal Acts and Regulations, and Additional Resources for FireSmart Disciplines.
+A comprehensive list of existing bylaws, relevant provincial, and federal regulations and legislation is available in more detail in Appendix F: Key Provincial and Federal Acts and Regulations, and Additional Resources for FireSmart Disciplines.

 Official Community Plans (OCPs) manage all aspects of community planning and development and establish objectives and policies used to guide land use decisions.
 They are important planning documents for establishing proactive mitigation measures for local hazards such as wildfire through the establishment of policies, development permits, and bylaws.
-The following local Plans or bylaws relating to wildfire risk reduction currently exist for the Regional District of Fraser-Fort George and Electoral Area C:
+The following local Plans or bylaws relating to wildfire risk reduction currently exist for the Regional District of Fraser-Fort George and Electoral Area D: